GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 In practice, no bot will achieve this ideal — and that’s fine.
 We still measure temperature in Kelvin even though absolute zero is impossible, and the same goes for Carnot Efficiency.
 An *Asimovian Robot* is just a 21st-century ideal economic heat engine.

 Note that TokenTorqs are currency as well, just a tiny unit of it.
-Any price can be measured in TokenTorqs or RoboTorqs, just like any price can be measured in pennies or dollars (if there were 3.6 million pennies to the dollar).
+Any price can be measured in TokenTorqs or RoboTorqs, just like any price can be measured in pennies or dollars (if there were 3.6 pennies to the dollar).

 ---